 There are four major components that increase landscape sustainability:

 - Adequate quantity of high quality soil

 - Implementation of efficient irrigation

 - Appropriate turf and plant choice

 Are there other ways of obtaining stormwater credits to help gain compliance with the LCRA Watershed Ordinance?

 Yes.
 Other methods to obtain stormwater credits include using porous pavement, preservation of natural areas, rainwater harvesting and other techniques.
-For more information on these and other stormwater credits see section four of the LCRA technical manual.
+For more information on these and other stormwater credits see section four of the LCRA

-By using such techniques, costly and maintenance intensive water-quality basins are not required to gain compliance with the Highland Lakes Watershed Ordinance.
+The bottom line: By using such techniques, costly and maintenance intensive water-quality basins are not required to gain compliance with the Highland Lakes Watershed Ordinance.